17 Things to Know Before Renting a Car in Milan Italy

 👉🏽 Collision Damage Waiver Insurance (CDW): CDW is the most basic type of insurance offered by rental agencies that limits your financial responsibility in case of an accident.
 It still comes with a deductible, which can get quite high at times.

-If possible, you should try and go for an SCDW (Super Collision Damage Waiver).
+If possible, try to opt for an SCDW (Super Collision Damage Waiver).

-The advantage of SCDW is that it covers much more of the car than the basic CDW, and, in many cases, it either completely eliminates the deductible or greatly reduces sit.
+The advantage of SCDW is that it covers much more of the car than the basic CDW, and, in many cases, it either completely eliminates the deductible or significantly reduces it.

 👉🏽 Credit card insurance: Your credit card company might offer rental car insurance as a perk.

-However, this insurance is secondary, which means it’ll only kick in once your primary insurance has been exhausted.
+However, this insurance is secondary, meaning it’ll only take effect once your primary insurance has been exhausted.

 Be sure to inquire with your CC company if they offer this, and, if so, what the terms of the insurance are.